 Despite my anxiety, I could not help but grin.
 I liked Castella, she was always charismatic, always friendly and she had a fun, dry sense of humour I could appreciate.
 If any woman I would be accused of being in love with, I rather her than Glaitis.
 She was also confirmed to be Glaitis' successor if ever the master fell and I agreed.
 Castella was an excellent choice she was extremely extroverted, confident and held almost everyone's respect in the company.
 Except for Elandria who seemed to despise Castella for the reason that I could not, or cared not enough to comprehend.

 "Completed yet another assignment, I see," I said, trying to slow my advance but Elandria was intent on not letting me.

 Castella snorted, "of course Attelus, would I be here if I hadn't?"

 "Wow, Attelus.
-If you really are that scared shall I say a little prayer for you?"
+If you are that scared shall I say a little prayer for you?"

 I frowned and furrowed my brow, "I was actually hoping for a more, proactive form of help."

-Before I could make a coherent reply, I was shoved through the glass double doors and I could not help wonder.
-Why the hell she was just sitting out there for?
+Before I could make a coherent reply, I got shoved through the glass double doors, and I could not help wonder.
+Why the hell she was just sitting out there?